hydephp/develop/docs/advanced-features/dynamic-data-discovery.md

 Now that we have the input we pass it to the factory, where a simple algorithm is used to find the best title for the page.

-I'm a big fan of using a lot of helper methods to describe my code, so let's first take a look at the entry-point method that is responsible for outputting the data, then we'll take a closer look at the helper methods.

 ```php
 private function findTitleForPage(): string
 {